Nipuna3309309/AI-DRIVEN-TEA-QUALITY-AND-PRODUCTION-IMPROVEMENTS-IN-MID-COUNTRY-SRI-LANKA/README.md

 ### 3. Predictive Analytics for Crop Yield 📈
 ML models analyze historical and environmental data (rainfall, temperature) to generate accurate production forecasts.
 This allows factories to optimize harvesting schedules and resource allocation.

-### 4. Tea Market Demand Prediction 💰
+### 4. Tea Market Demand Forecasting and Smart Auction Planning 💰
-Employs time-series forecasting on auction data to predict market demand and price trends, enabling smarter supply planning and maximizing auction revenue.
+Predicts tea auction prices across all elevations (Low, Mid, High) and forecasts the optimal weekly dispatch volumes for Mid-Country factories using advanced time-series models.
+Includes a smart auction simulation powered by a Multi-Agent System where factories, buyers, and brokers make decisions, compete, and learn strategies across simulations to optimize auction outcomes.

 ***